Taking Stock: Assessing Your Brand’s Voice, Visuals and Vision

 When it comes to marketing and communications, the words we use, the photos we share, the tone we take all speak volumes.
 They have the ability to define our organizations – to create perceptions, right or wrong.
 Now more than ever, we need to decide if the brand we’ve created accurately reflects who we are as well as the diverse organization we want to become.

 As marketing professionals, our voices are often “heard” louder than others because we are the individuals communicating for our organizations.
 It falls on us to be more cognizant and intentional in the messages we send.
 This doesn’t mean we need to do a 180 on our efforts – that’s not sustainable.
-Instead, we can take actionable steps to effectively create change in the long-run.
+Instead, we can take actionable steps to effectively create change in the long run.

-Watch the language.
+Watch the Language

 The words we use to promote our businesses say a lot about us.
 They speak to internal values and external choices.
 To become more inclusive, review your company’s lexicon.
-Determine what words have negative connotation (think ageism, sexism, etc) and historically racist or problematic roots.
+Determine what words have negative connotations (think ageism, sexism, etc) and historically racist or problematic roots.
 Then replace them.
 Remember, this is not a one and done exercise, it is important to continuously monitor your word choices to eliminate divisive language from your lexicon.

 Resources for offensive words: